-“Yes and they’re all basically alike,” replied Angelia.
+“Yes, and they’re all basically alike,” replied Angelia.
 “They all have a large living room with fireplace, eat in kitchen, three large bedrooms, bathroom with an enclosed toilet, a bathtub and a separate shower.
 It also has a woodshed and attached garage.
-Two cottages are furnished and one is unfurnished.”
+Two of the cottages are furnished and one is unfurnished.”

 “I believe the job is still available, isn’t it?” asked Myrtle, looking around the table to see if everyone agreed.
 “How well do you know the Tomlins?” she asked Ben.

 “Well enough, I guess,” he said.
 “They live next to one of my boys.
 From what I hear, they’re well thought of and hard workers.
 They’re just down on their luck like many of the folks here about and this job would be perfect for them.”